correctedcloud/aws-overview/README.md

 # AWS Overview

-A Go application designed to give a quick overview of an AWS environment from the CLI.
+A Go application designed to give a quick overview of an AWS environment with a modern terminal UI.

-It provides small graph/sparkline overviews for various AWS services and relevant information.
+It provides small graph/sparkline overviews for various AWS services and relevant information in an interactive interface.

 ## Services